 WHO Collaborating Centre on Natural Environments and Health

-The designation recognises a history of collaboration with WHO and solidifies efforts to develop capacities and support functions on nature and health across different countries and regions.
+The designation is based on a history of collaboration between the University of Exeter and the WHO, and aims to solidify efforts to develop capacities and support functions on natural environments and health across the WHO European region.

 The WHO Collaborating Centre is led by Prof Lora Fleming, Director of the European Centre for Environment and Human Health

 Recent publications in relation to the Collaborating Centre activities include:

 Nature, Biodiversity and Health: An overview of interconnections.
 A WHO report.

 WHO/Europe has published its first report on nature, biodiversity and health together with the WHO Collaborating Centre on Natural Environments and Health at the University of Exeter.
 This report provides an overview of the impacts of the natural environment on human health.
 It presents the ways nature and ecosystems can support and protect health and well-being, and describes how nature degradation and loss of biodiversity can threaten human health.

 Morris G, Martuzzi M, Fleming LE, Racioppi F, Matic S. Environmental Health Research: Identifying the Context and the Needs, and Choosing Priorities.
 Oxford Research Encyclopedia of Environmental Science.
 Author accepted manuscript deposited February 2020 http://hdl.handle.net/10871/40725; Online Publication Date: Jun 2020 DOI: 10.1093/acrefore/9780199389414.013.703